Theme

 Physical-place-to-game translation

-The notable angle is the way the project focuses on recognizable real-world places rather than purely invented or procedural fantasy terrain.
+The project focuses on recognizable real-world places rather than purely invented or procedural fantasy terrain.

 Availability